Seneca 4 BC - AD 65

 invited to one of Agrippina's poisonous tea parties.
 The last time

-Britannicus remembered being able to breathe was in the year 55.
+Britannicus drew a breath was in the year 55.

 Seneca, Burrus, and the Quinquennium Neronis